 A performing artist and a prizewinner of several international piano competitions, I also enjoy experimenting with technology in creating innovative multimedia performance experiences.

-I'm currently an instructor of music theory and a doctoral candidate at Northwestern University in piano performance.
+Previously, I was an instructor of music theory at Northwestern University, where I also received my doctorate in piano performance.
 I also hold bachelors and masters degrees from the Juilliard School.

 Click here for my full biography.